Monroe, NC Personal Injury Attorney

 The facts in your case determine for the most part the damages that you may be eligible to collect from the at-fault party and/or the insurer in the case.
 Typically, reimbursement for damages includes a mix of medical costs, lost income, property damage, future costs of medical care, and diminished capacity to earn a living.
 As a victim, it is also possible for you to collect monetary compensation for mental and physical pain and suffering, and if you have experienced injuries that are serious enough to leave you permanently disabled or disfigured, your collectible damages may be even greater.

 Personal Injury Claims: Time is of the Essence

-The civil statute of limitations for personal injury claims in the state of North Carolina is three years after the discovery of the injury in most cases.
-This means that the clock begins to tick on the time you have to file your claim from the moment you discover you are injured.
-If you fail to act in that timeframe, then you lose your ability to file a claim (although there are very strict exceptions to this rule).
-Because of this, it is important to avoid waiting to file a claim in your personal injury case.
-Seek out the competent help and seasoned counsel of the Monroe, NC personal injury attorneys with Brown Moore & Associates, PLLC, as soon as possible following your injury.
-You can contact us for a free consultation of your case by clicking here or calling us at 800-948-0577.
+The civil statute of limitations for personal injury claims in the state of North Carolina is limited.
+This means that the clock begins to tick on the time you have to file your claim from the moment you are injured.
+If you fail to act in that timeframe, then you may lose your ability to file a claim.
+Because of this, it is important to not waste time, and quickly seek legal advice.
+The seasoned counsel of the Monroe, NC personal injury attorneys with Brown Moore & Associates, PLLC are here to help.
+You can contact us to see about a free consultation of your case by clicking here or calling us at 800-948-0577.